rouroulike/clash/Clash-As-A-Daemon.md

 $ systemctl start clash
 ```

-Check the health and logs of clashd with:
+Check the health and logs of Clash with:
 ```
 $ systemctl status clash
-$ journalctl -xe # get logs/status
+$ journalctl -xe
 ```

 Credits to [ktechmidas](https://github.com/ktechmidas) for this guide. ([#754](https://github.com/Dreamacro/clash/issues/754))